rikardoricz/page-proc-sim/README.md

     ```
 4. Follow the on-screen menu to choose the algorithm or generator you want to launch:
     ```bash
-    What algorithm do you want to launch?
+    What algorithms you want to launch?

-    Process scheduling:
-    1. FCFS
+    1. FCFS and SJF - Process scheduling
-    2. SJF
-    Page replacement:
-    3. FIFO
-    4. LRU
+    2. FIFO and LRU - Page replacement

     Generators:
-    5: Generate processes
+    3: Generate processes
-    6: Generate pages
+    4: Generate pages
-    7. Exit
+    5. Exit

-    (1-7):
+    (1-5):
     ```

 ## Project structure